photoprism/photoprism-docs/docs/getting-started/index.md

 while videos show up in [Videos](../user-guide/organize/video.md).
 Counts are getting continuously updated in the navigation.

-If files are missing, they might be in [Review](../user-guide/organize/review.md) due to low quality or missing metadata.
+If files are missing, they might be in [Review](../user-guide/organize/review.md) due to low quality or incomplete metadata.
 You can turn this and other features off in [Settings](../user-guide/settings/ui.md), depending on your specific use case.

 !!! info
     We do our best to provide a complete, stable version very soon.
 Check the